Code-Institute-Submissions/delish-tv/README.md

 * "As a business, we would like to highlight the restaurants involved in series, which rewards them for allowing a series to be filmed there."
 All of the restaurants that have been involved in the featured series are on display on this site.
 Users are invited to find out more information about each business with map markers inviting users to click to find out more and restaurant cards that provide added details.

 * "As a business, we wish to continue making original culinary series.
-We would like to provide this added value to pariticipating restaurants to encourage others to get involved."
+We would like to provide this added value to participating restaurants to encourage others to get involved."
 This is both a longer-term and ongoing goal.
 The site has provided additional visibility and value for participating restaurants and the hope is that this can entice other restaurants and business owners to partake in a series.
 This will enable us to continue to lead the way in producing original culinary series.